LP2X0X/PROGRAMMING/Web Dev/6 - TypeScript/6.1 - Types/6.1.2 - Types Annotations/Variable Type Annotation.md

 let myName: string = "Alice";
 ```

 - In most cases, though, this isn’t needed.
-Wherever possible, TypeScript tries to automatically _infer_ the types in your code.
+Wherever possible, TypeScript tries to automatically _[[Type Inference|infer]]_ the types in your code.
 For example, the type of a variable is inferred based on the type of its initializer:

 ```ts
 // No type annotation needed -- 'myName' inferred as type 'string'